 Small Backyard Wedding Reception Ideas

 A backyard wedding can be a simple and profitable worthwhile way for you and your spouse to start your new life together.
 Gather family and friends in a comfortable, casual setting that takes advantage of natural elements, like planted backyard flowers and trees.
-Some decorations, like lighting, can be added to your list for simple backyard wedding decoration ideas.
+Some backyard decor, such as good lighting, can be added to your list for simple backyard wedding decoration ideas.

 - Refuge: If your wedding is during the day, rent a tent and dress to match the wedding theme.
 Tents come in many sizes to fit even small patios.
 Add large potted plants in the corners to disguise the tent poles.
 Spread flower petals on the floor, even on chairs, to add color.
 Hang fabric from the sides and tastefully pull back ties to allow breezes to enter.
 Tie bouquets in each corner to add another pop of color.